Glasgow Works: London, Midland and Scottish Railway

-After World War I, the Railways Act 1921 also known as the Grouping Act, merged the Caledonian Railway Company into the newly created London, Midland and Scottish Railway (LMS).
+After the First World War, the Railways Act 1921 also known as the Grouping Act, merged the Caledonian Railway Company into the newly created London, Midland and Scottish Railway (LMS).
 St Rollox became the main works of the Northern Division of the LMS but ceased building new locomotives by 1930.
 The final batches of main line locomotives built on site were lot 11-30 LMS class 4F 0-6-0 freight engines numbers 4177-4206 completed in 1925, and lot 45 comprising 10 locomotives of the same class completed in 1928.
-In 1929 wagon repairs were moved to the former Glasgow and South Western Railway's Barassie Works, leaving St. Rollox as the locomotive and carriage repair centre.
+In 1929 wagon repairs were moved to the former Glasgow and South Western Railway's Barassie Works, leaving St Rollox as the locomotive and carriage repair centre.

 War work

-During World War II, St Rollox joined in the war effort, producing, among other things, Airspeed Horsa gliders for the Normandy landing airborne assault.
+During the Second World War, St Rollox joined in the war effort, producing, among other things, Airspeed Horsa gliders for the Normandy landing airborne assault.
 The nearby Cowlairs railway works also produced 200,000 bearing shells for Rolls-Royce Merlin engines.
 The Springburn-based North British Locomotive Company was also involved in wartime production.

 British Rail

 After World War II, the railways were nationalised by the Transport Act 1947 into British Railways.
 The Scottish network was reorganised as the Scottish Region (ScR), one of six new regions of British Railways.
-The St. Rollox works was designated as the primary Scottish repair centre for carriages and locomotives, as well as undertaking work for the London Midland Region of British Railways.
-In 1968, the nearby Cowlairs railway works, that had been previously operated as the main Scottish works for the North British Railway (NBR) then the London and North Eastern Railway (LNER), closed and merged into St. Rollox under consolidation measures to form British Rail Engineering Limited (BREL) in 1969, with the loss of over 1,000 jobs in the Springburn area.
+The St Rollox works was designated as the primary Scottish repair centre for carriages and locomotives, as well as undertaking work for the London Midland Region of British Railways.
+In 1968, the nearby Cowlairs railway works, that had been previously operated as the main Scottish works for the North British Railway (NBR) then the London and North Eastern Railway (LNER), closed and merged into St Rollox under consolidation measures to form British Rail Engineering Limited (BREL) in 1969, with the loss of over 1,000 jobs in the Springburn area.

 In 1972 the site was renamed from St Rollox Works to the Glasgow Works.
 In 1986, a major downsizing of the works was announced by the Transport Secretary Nicholas Ridley, with the loss of 1,206 jobs out of a workforce of 2,400, and a large section of the carriage works becoming disused.
-The northern part of the site was occupied for a time during the 1980s and early 1990s by MC Metals, undertaking scrapping of old railway rolling stock.
+The northern part of the site was occupied for a time during the 1980s and early 1990s by MC Metals, which undertook the scrapping of old rolling stock.